oaregithub/oare_mono/README.md

 ![](./readme-imgs/data-import.png)

-This will take a while (there are over 15 million rows!).
+This process also can take a while (there are over 15 million rows!).
 It might take a couple of hours, so be patient.

 ## Install Node.js and Yarn Package Manager